 Helping to elevate a Black-owned business on social media lets your followers know about the products and services they offer.
 Be sure to highlight exceptional customer service, of growing importance to consumers.
 The following hashtags can help those searching for Black businesses to support:

 When you shop at a Black-owned business, check in online and share your experience.
 Be sure to tag the company so they are aware of your support and can promote on their own channels and engage with the brand by commenting on content.

 Write positive reviews

 Reviews can make or break a small business.
-When you’ve purchased a product or service from a black-owned business, write a positive review.
+When you’ve purchased a product or service from a Black-owned business, write a positive review.
 Yelp and Google Reviews are just a few platforms where consumers can give shopping experience input.
-Write a detailed review that will appeal to the business’ target audience.
-Include photos for extra impact.
+Write a detailed paragraph or a few sentences. that will appeal to the business’ target audience.
+Include photos or images for extra impact.

 Become a resource

 When you’ve had an excellent experience with a black-owned business, become a resource for other shoppers.
 Contact the owner and let them know that you’d be willing to be quoted on their website or social media channels.
 If they are being featured in a media story, offer to participate in an interview.

 Offer personal recommendations

 Just how important are personal recommendations?
 They are the #1 driver of consumer purchases across multiple product categories.
 Word-of-mouth is of vital importance to every small business owner.
 Let your friends, family, neighbors and others you come in contact with know about the Black-owned businesses you’re supporting.

 Black business locator